Crack in China's firewall turns Obama page into freedom forum

 However, Ben LaBolt, a spokesman for the Obama campaign, said its policy was only to remove posts from the Google+ site when they are offensive or threatening.

-Responding to those who criticized their use of the Obama page as a place to express their desire for democracy, many of the Chinese participants called for empathy.
+Responding to those who criticised their use of the Obama page as a place to express their desire for democracy, many of the Chinese participants called for empathy.

 "Many people don't understand the meaning why all Chinese are coming here.
 We envy American people their democracy and freedom!" wrote one user with the name Lihui Chen.